[ad_1]

 This is an important consideration for future developer activity on Casper.
 As an overview, WASM is a low-level assembly-like language that can be compiled to run on web browsers.
 WASM can run code written in multiple programming languages such as C, C++, Rust, and others, and it is designed to be faster than JavaScript.
 WASM also offers memory safety, portability, and the ability to run on multiple platforms.

-When we consider that Casper operates a Solidity Compiler (CASPiler) designed to translate Solidity into Rust (the same programming language as and ), it appears that Casper is uniquely positioned to attract Web2 developers into the blockchain space.
+When we consider that Casper operates a Solidity Compiler (CASPiler) designed to translate Solidity into Rust (the same programming language as Solana and Near), it appears that Casper is uniquely positioned to attract Web2 developers into the blockchain space.
 Ultimately, Casper is focused on being developer friendly and could potentially have a larger pool of future developers to onboard.
 While solidity remains the most popular language on blockchain as Ethereum maintains dominance in developer activity, it can inhibit new Web2 developers looking to build in the space.

 Interestingly, Casper has several comparative advantages to Ethereum 2.0 and future iterations regarding their tech stack.
 CBC Casper enables the broadcasting of transactions after a block has been finalized.
 Simply put, this means that blocks on Casper do not operate on an auction (gas war bidding) system like Ethereum; this enables a predictable and consistent cost basis to execute transactions while eliminating front running.